MFEK/docs/doc/Why.md

 First of all, I have no problem with authors of Runebender and wish them all the success in the world.
 This success however has not come yet, FontForge remains dominant.
-At the time I founded the MFEQ project, Runebender had no commits to it for two months.
+At the time I founded the MFEK project, Runebender had no commits to it for two months.
 I was told that actually commits are happening ... to the UI layer of Runebender.
 Incredibly, Runebender has an entirely new UI toolkit, their version of FontForge's GDraw (hopefully without any of its flaws), they call it Druid.
 That's not all, they also have an entirely new path rasterizer, called Piet.